thiruboy1/mydevops/Linux/Linux-notes.md

 ```
 cat /etc/passwd     #info about user account
 cat /etc/group      # info about group
+cat /etc/shadwo     # passwd are stored in this file
 ```

 each user has username and unique ID,gid & home directory,default shel, if no group is specfied then it will assign same id as uid